 A home was found just three hundred meters upstream, and Station L moved its barge again in 1994 to the Westar Electric site.
 Club membership grew to over one hundred, class offerings proliferated and the boathouse reached capacity with five 8+’s, six 4+’s and numerous small boats.

 In February 1996, a significant flood on the Willamette threatened Station L. The boathouse was saved by members who stayed aboard the barge nearly twenty-four hours a day for three days.
 However the flood left silt which settled in the moorage area around the barge.
 Extreme low water in October 1997 caused the barge to tip and fill with water, ending its twenty-four year history as the base for Station L’s operations.

 In the thirteen years since our move to Portland Boathouse, Station L has solidified its place as the largest masters rowing club in Oregon.
-Our professional coaching staff has grown to a team of ten experienced and dedicated individuals.
+Our professional coaching staff has grown to a team of over ten experienced and dedicated individuals.
 Our members attend many regional and national races every year and we have the most active Learn to Row program in Oregon.

 Station L founded Row for the Cure in 1994 and in 2013 celebrated the 20th edition of this fundraising regatta.
 With our neighbors Rose City Rowing Club, we co-host the Portland Fall Classic.
 Since 2007, the PFC has attracted thousands of the best junior, college and masters rowers in the Northwest to Portland on the last Sunday in October.

 In 2015 we welcomed the members of Portland Women’s Rowing, as our two clubs joined forces with the continuing goal of providing a wide range of rowing opportunities for our members.